 The recovery area is an area outward from the outer travel lane that is free of obstructions and non-traversable slopes.
 The width is determined based on speed, traffic volume and embankment slope as shown below.
-Contact Roadside Resources to receive a poster if your office does not have one available.
+Visit the Roadside Resources webpage to download a copy of this poster or contact Roadside Resources to receive a poster if your office does not have one available.